-Learn more about the different types of anal cancer and how it is diagnosed.
+Learn more about how anal cancer is diagnosed.

-- Squamous Cell Carcinoma of the Anus Most instances of anal cancer — roughly 90 percent — develop in the squamous cells that line the outer layer of the anus.
-When caught early, these cancers are often very treatable.
+About 9 out of every 10 cases start in the squamous cells that line the outer layer of the anus.
+If found early, these cancers often are very treatable.

-- Basal Cell Carcinoma of the Anus Basal cell carcinoma can occur in the skin surrounding the anus and is most often treated with surgery.
-It accounts for a very small proportion of anal cancer.
+Basal cell carcinoma is found in the skin around the anus.
+It is most often treated with surgery.
+It is a very rare type of anal cancer.

-- Melanoma of the Anus Melanoma is the rarest type of anal cancer.
-It can be very difficult to spot, which means it is often diagnosed at an advanced stage.
+Melanoma is a very rare type of anal cancer.
+It can be very hard to spot, which means it is often is found at a later stage.